iPhone 13 Pro

 The LiDAR scanner also plays a part in capturing sharper low-light photos.
 Since it can map image depth, the image signal processor has more information for processing composites.

 An improved autofocus system adds a new ability to the iPhone 13 Pro — macro photography.
-Now when using the Ultra-wide lens, users can take photos two centimeters away from the subject.
+When using the Ultra-wide lens, users can take photos two centimeters away from the subject.
 Macro mode also works when shooting video.

 The new Telephoto lens offers 3x optical zoom with a 77mm focal length.
 This lens has a more robust natural bokeh on subjects close to the camera and helps improve the iPhone's Portrait Mode effect.